-A Criminal Background Check, drug screen, physical, immunization record, proof of CPR certification through the American Heart Association will be required before beginning clinical rotations.
+A Criminal Background Check, drug screen, physical, immunization record, and proof of CPR certification through the American Heart Association will be required before beginning clinical rotations.
+Online CPR courses will not be accepted.
 Please note that students who have prior convictions of a crime, excluding minor traffic violations, and/or have had disciplinary action against them may not be granted the privilege to progress to the clinical setting or take the National Physical Therapist Assistant Examination.

 Students in OCtech's Physical Therapist Assistant (PTA) Program will receive a technical education consisting of classroom, laboratory, and clinical experience.
-Students get "hands on" experience through role play with classmates and faculty during lab sessions and through real patients/clients under the supervision of a clinical instructor during two separate clinical affiliations.
+Students get "hands on"

+experience through role play with classmates and faculty during lab sessions and through real patients/clients under the supervision of a clinical instructor during two separate clinical affiliations.
 Principles of communication are emphasized throughout the curriculum to prepare the graduate to function as a physical therapy advocate for the promotion of health and wellness.